-“Moderate to heavy alcohol consumption in women (more than two drinks per day or more than seven drinks per week) increases the time it takes to conceive and reduces your chances of delivering a healthy baby,” says Dr. Austin.
+“Moderate to heavy alcohol consumption in women (more than two drinks per day or more than seven drinks per week) increases the time it takes to conceive and reduces your chances of delivering a healthy baby,” says Dr. Detti.

 Men who are trying to conceive can also benefit from drinking less alcohol.
 Moderate to heavy consumption can disrupt hormones and hinder sperm production.

 While it’s no surprise that smoking isn’t good for you, you might not know that smoking can wreak havoc on your fertility, too.
 Women who smoke are more likely to experience infertility.
-Smoking can damage eggs and cause ovulation problems, Dr. Austin says.
+Smoking can damage eggs and cause ovulation problems, Dr. Detti says.

 Men aren’t off the hook either.
 Research shows that smoking may damage sperm DNA.